andrewasmit/elephant-list/README.md

 - On the Donations page, if you see a post you are interested in, click the "I'm Interested" button in order to message the owner of the post.
 However, you must be signed in to do so.
 Don't worry though!
 If you are not signed in, you will be prompted to do so OR create your account.

--In the messages component of this app, you can navigate between different chatrooms of users.
+- In the messages component of this app, you can navigate between different chatrooms of users.
 If both parties agree, you can use the dropdown menu to officailly donate the item to that user, prompting them to write a review for your profile and update the post so that other users know the item is now "off the market"

--Reviews help future donation accepters know that it is safe to interact with this individual.
+- Reviews help future donation accepters know that it is safe to interact with this individual.
 So, please help contribute to the validity of each user when you accept a donation!